Inflectra/rapise-documentation/docs/Guide/rvl_editor.md

 Similar logic works for Params, Conditions, Maps, Loops, Assertions and so on.

+## Disabling Cell Auto Correction

+Sometimes autocompletion prevents one from entering a desired value.
+For example, you have a global object `navigator` and typing it into the **Object** columns automatically changes it to `Navigator`.

+The solution is to enter the cell for editing text and pressing `F2`.
+It will disable all autocompletion for this cell and then you may type any value.

 ## Action Params

 When you select an action from the list **RVL Edtior** automatically fills default action params.
 For example, if we choose: